Using web forms

 In the Web data collection settings for a given form, you can control many aspects of how the form will appear and function.
 For example, if you want to make sure people fill out your form one question at a time (without skipping around), you can fully disable non-linear form navigation.
 For more information about how users navigate through a form, see the topic on designing workflow.

 From the list of forms in the Web data collection section, you can also click Fill out to start filling out any of your forms, or click Share to retrieve a sharable link to the form itself.
 Users can log in to https://servername.surveycto.com/collect to get a list of forms that they have permission to fill out, or they can click a link that you share with them to navigate directly to the form.

-Logged-in users have more options while filling out forms.
-For example, they can change the "appearance" of the form, overriding the default set in the form's Web data collection settings.
+By default, logged-in users have more options while filling out forms.
+For example, only logged-in users will have the option to override the default width (if enabled in the form's Web data collection settings).
 And, importantly, they can access the web version of the SurveyCTO Collect main menu, which closely resembles the menu of options available to mobile users using the SurveyCTO Collect app.
 Users can Fill Blank Form, Edit Saved Form, and Delete Saved Form – and, if case management is enabled for your server, Manage Cases.